 Trinidad Coconut Bake (Pot Bake)

-In my absence I have celebrated turning 39, which I realized, after much contemplation, isn’t so bad after all.
+In my absence, I have celebrated turning 39, which I realized, after much contemplation, isn’t so bad after all.
 Nineteen years ago, I came to the United States after my father died, with only fifty dollars and a dream.
 No one to depend on for support or guidance.
 The future certainly did not look bright(didn’t have to wear shades).
 Intertwined with the constant challenges, there have also been many sweet successes.

 With this new number, I also find myself craving more comfort food and comfort food, as you know, is always the taste of home–the cooking on which we were raised.
 One taste of home is coconut bake.
 And this my friends is what I have been eating for the past couple of weeks.
 A recipe a year in the making.

-Some folks suggested adding yeast, cookeen(shortening), milk powder, condensed milk.
+Some folks suggested adding yeast, cookeen(shortening), milk powder, and condensed milk.
 But you should know me by now, I wanted to keep the bake as uncomplicated as I possibly could, without sacrificing taste, of course…Mummy suggested allowing it to rise and kneading it back down up to three times.
 Since I didn’t use yeast that was not necessary, saving hours of prep time.

 I only used baking powder because, according to Mummy, that’s what Nani(her mother) used.
-Plus I didn’t want a fluffy coconut bread.
+Plus, I didn’t want a fluffy coconut bread.
 It was the rustic, dense bake that I was after.

-In a few of the test recipes, I used the Kitchen Aid mixer that my DH (yes, now he is dear husband) bought me for Christmas.
-Kneading it was effortless and the outcome was just as good…but kneading the coconut bake by hand was just as effective and simple.
+In a few of the test recipes, I used the Kitchen Aid mixer that my DH (yes, now he is my dear husband) bought me for Christmas.
+Kneading it was effortless and the outcome was just as good…but kneading the coconut by hand was just as effective and simple.
 Once all the ingredients are combined, I only kneaded the flour for a minute…I’m sure the pictures speak for themselves…

 Cook’s Notes:

-See instructions here on how to get the meat from a dried coconut.
+• See instructions here on how to get the meat from a dried coconut.
 When my husband isn’t available to remove the meat from the coconut, I use a hammer to break the dried coconut into many small pieces which makes it easier–very therapeutic…..

-However, the Mexican guys at the West Indian Market (which is owned by Chinese) are always happy to break the coconut for me–to also check to see if they are good and not rancid.
+• However, the Mexican guys at the West Indian Market (which is owned by Chinese) are always happy to break the coconut for me–to also check to see if they are good and not rancid.
 Because I use dried coconut very often, I occasionally buy a few and freeze them, the meat comes off easily after it has defrosted.
 I remove the meat, rinse, dry, cut it into small pieces and grate in the food processor….

-If you don’t have a food processor, grate using a regular stainless steel grater–the fine side– or blend 1/3 of the coconut in the blender very fine (to make one cup) using the minimum amount of water necessary to make it work.
+• If you don’t have a food processor, grate using a regular stainless steel grater–the fine side– or blend 1/3 of the coconut in the blender very fine (to make one cup) using the minimum amount of water necessary to make it work.
 Blend the remaining coconut with about 3/4 cup warm water.
 Strain and reserve liquid, discard husk…]

 Note: There is nothing better than coconut bake made with freshly grated coconut!
 NO COMPARISON!
 Frozen is a good second option but not as tasty!
 You’ve been warned!